opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 ![](http://wemake.cc/core/uploads/2016/04/OC-Opencare_incontri_mare-e1465658354542.png)

-The first public meeting of **opencare** project with a local community of **elderly people**, interested in Balera dance.
-It took place at Circolo ARCI Olmi, via degli Ulivi 2, Milan.
-The event is  organized by WeMake and Municipality of Milan in collaboration with [Mare Culturale Urbano](http://maremilano.org).
+The first public meeting of **opencare** project with a local community of **elderly people**, interested in Balera dance was a dancing evening

 **2. Villa Pallavicini - March 17th, 2016** // meeting